mdjahidhasan009/JavaScript-Note/function_method/readme.md

 ```

 # Function Creation
 In JavaScript, functions can be created using
-* function declarations,
+* function declarations/function statement,
 * function expressions,
 * arrow functions, and
 * class methods.

 Each method has its own syntax and use cases, depending on the requirements of the code.

-## Function Declaration
+## Function Declaration / Function statement
-A function declaration is a statement that defines a named function.
-It consists of the `function` keyword followed by
+A function declaration is a statement that defines **a named function**.
+It consists of the `function` keyword followed
-the function name, a list of parameters enclosed in parentheses, and the function body enclosed in curly braces.
+by the function name, a list of parameters enclosed in parentheses, and the function body enclosed in curly braces.

 ```javascript
 function greet(name) {